hoijui/JavaOSC/README.markdown

 Turn down the volume a bit at first, as it might be very loud.
 Click the "All On" button, and start moving the sliders.
 You should hear the sounds change.
-To see what messages the UI is sending, just look in the Pd window or in the terminal.
+To see what messages the UI is sending, just look in the PD window or in the terminal.

-## Orientation

-Open Sound Control (OSC) is an UDP-based protocol for transmission of musical control data over an IP network.
-Applications like SuperCollider, Max/MSP, and Reaktor (among others) use OSC for network communication.

-JavaOSC is a class library that gives Java programs the capability of sending and receiving OSC.
+### Use the library

 The classes that deal with sending OSC data are located in the `com.illposed.osc` package.
 The core classes are `com.illposed.osc.OSCPort{In,  Out}`, `com.illposed.osc.OSCMessage` and `com.illposed.osc.OSCBundle`.

+The common way to use the library is to instantiate an `OSCPort` connected to the receiving machine and then call the `send()` method on the port with the packet to send as the argument.

-There are some associated JUnit tests for the OSC classes.
+There are some associated JUnit tests, which also contain code that may illustrate how to use the library.
 They can be run with `mvn test`.

-## Use

-The way to use the library is to instantiate an `OSCPort` connected to the receiving machine and then call the `send()` method on the port with the packet to send as the argument.

-To see examples, look at the tests or the simple UI located in `com.illposed.osc.ui.OscUI`.

 ## Release a SNAPSHOT (devs only)

-To release a development version to the Sonatype snapshot repository only:

 	mvn clean deploy

+To release a development version to the Sonatype snapshot repository only.

 ## Release (devs only)